top of page

 4. Increased Costs

-The cheapest option upfront can become the most expensive after a cancellation.
+The cheapest option upfront can become the most expensive.

 This isn’t about professionalism—it’s about structure.